Dealing With Depression and Headaches

-The relationship between depression and headaches is bidirectional, meaning that more headaches trigger increased depression, and increased depression triggers more headaches.
-Studies show that people with major depression are 40 percent more likely to experience migraine and frequent headaches.
-Additionally, people with migraine are 80 percent more likely to have major depression.
+The relationship between depression and headaches is bidirectional, meaning that more headaches trigger increased depression and increased depression triggers more headaches.
+Studies show that people with major depression are 40% more likely to experience migraines and frequent headaches.
+Additionally, people with migraine are 80% more likely to have major depression.

-This relationship poses a challenge to the sufferer and the treatment provider since both depression and migraine must be addressed concurrently.
+This relationship poses a challenge to the sufferer and the treatment provider, since both depression and migraines must be addressed concurrently.
 If treatment only targets one, the chance of both improving is smaller.

 Many of the top treatment options begin with an effective medication regimen.
 Identifying and understanding the comorbidity of depression and headaches/migraines is essential to finding the best treatment.
 Some medication options include: